gabedials/pythonforeverybody/README.md

 # pythonforeverybody
-Goals </br> (high level intended outcomes; for software, a Product Backlog) Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)
+Goals </br> (high level intended outcomes; for software, a Product Backlog) Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)</br>
 Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test) Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
 Assumptions (things that are accepted as true or as certain to happen, without proof)